aylinayt/PolypDetection/README.md

 This split corresponds to approximately 83.3% of the data for training and 16.7% for testing.

-### Licence
+### License
 CC-By Attribution 4.0 International

 ## Training
 ### Weights & Biases (WandB)
 To monitor the training process and track various metrics, I used **Weights & Biases (WandB)**.
 This tool provides a comprehensive dashboard for visualizing training progress, comparing runs, and sharing results.
-By integrating WandB, I was able to keep a close eye on key metrics such as loss, accuracy, precision, recall, and F1 scores.
+By integrating WandB, I was able to keep a close eye on key metrics such as **loss, accuracy, precision, recall, and F1 scores**.
 This helped in identifying any issues early on and making necessary adjustments to the training process.

 ### Batch Size
 The batch size used for training was **128**.
 This size was chosen to balance between computational efficiency and model performance.